rchastain/eschecs/README.md

 Thanks to John Bennett and to Norbert Raimund Leisner for the Moustique logo, a picture of the Farman F455 Moustique.
 Thanks to Johann Elsass for his graphical snippets.
 Thank to Fred van Stappen, for his valuable contribution concerning Unix compatibility, sound, bug fixes, and kind support.

-Thanks to the translators: Martin Sedlak (Czech), Jean-Luc Gofflot (Dutch), Ñuño Martínez (Spanish).
+Thanks to the translators: Martin Sedlak (Czech), Jean-Luc Gofflot (Dutch), Marcello Basso (Italian), Ñuño Martínez (Spanish).
 The German version was made by several members of the [German speaking Lazarus forum](https://www.lazarusforum.de/index.php).

 ## V. Author